Outstanding payload and towing capacity from this surprisingly refined pickup

 The chassis is of ladder-frame construction, like all pickups, with the body suspended by eight rubber bushings on top.

-The Musso’s driving experience isn’t as honed as some rivals’, however, and we had to question the fitment of some accessories that appear to offer far more fashion than they do function.
+The Musso’s driving experience isn’t as honed as some rivals’, however, and we have had to question the fitment of some accessories that appear to offer far more fashion than they do function.

 But the cabin, which is very closely related to the Rexton, impresses with its fit and finish and its lack of noise, vibration and general harshness – a significant boon in an area where pickups typically struggle.